breier/libs/src/MykrORM/README.md

 functionality with still some intuitive automated stuff.

-In order to handle data models and its properties in a clean code manner (readable and maintainable) I developed this library.
+In order to handle data models and its properties in a clean code manner (readable and maintainable) I developed this library on top of PDO.
 Please enjoy (use at your own risk XD).

 _\* You can find all the methods from PDO and their documentation at [php.net/manual/class.pdo](https://www.php.net/manual/en/class.pdo.php)._